 The program will show the status of your download.
 Depending on the length of the video, it could take anywhere from a few seconds to several minutes.

-If you've downloaded a music video from YouTube and you want to turn it into a song you can put on your playlist, you can do that with YTD Video Downloader also.
+If you've downloaded a music video from YouTube and you want to turn it into a song you can put on your playlist, you can do that with YTD Video Downloader, too.
 To convert a downloaded YouTube video to MP3:

 If you want to save the file to a different directory than C:\users\[yourname]\Documents, click the Save to folder.